inventit/moat-iot-get-started/simple-example-android-arduino/README.md

 This application requires the following private library:

-- inventit-dmc-android-lib-api-4.0.0-prod.jar
+- inventit-dmc-android-lib-api-4.1.0-prod.jar

 You can download it via [iidn command line tool](https://github.com/inventit/iidn-cli) (signup required).

-And it also requires the following LGPL library:
+And it also requires the following LGPL library (already bundled in the project):

-- usb-serial-for-android-v010.jar
+- usb-serial-for-android-v0.1.0-5c8a655-inventit-0.1.0.jar

-You can get it from [usb-serial-for-android](https://code.google.com/p/usb-serial-for-android/downloads/list) site and put it into `libs/com/hoho/usb-serial-for-android/v010` directory.

 The following APK must be installed into a device where this application runs.